Jtan99/Playstore_Analysis/README.md

 	pip install scipy

 Start up:
-To run the program enter the following command
+To run the program enter the following command with a CSV as input

 	python program.py input